 This should be provided to all the influencers and bloggers the company employs.
 It should include the best practices you follow as an organisation, along with other facts about the company.
 This way, your company will have legal standing if a blogger or influencer misrepresents the brand.

 This is key.
 If you have a strong network of influencers who are familiar with the brand and your ethical standing, you will not have to worry about whether or not they will misrepresent your brand.

 Your marketing team should track your social content quarterly to ensure your posts are clearly labelled.
 If you find some of those posts are not in compliance, you can track the influencers and have them make the fix.

 This is a quick and easy way to ensure your digital media is always covered.
 Using the word “sponsored” on all your digital campaigns and other media will alert your audiences it is a sponsored post from your brand.

 Open the Lines of Communication

-When using digital media, it is best to maintain an open door policy and communicate with your audiences on a consistent basis.
-This not only helps build brand integrity, but can help in the event of a mishap.
-When audiences trust you, it is easier for them to forgive a mistake, rather than having disgruntled customers that make things worse by sharing their experiences on social media.
+When using digital media, it is best to maintain an open-door policy and communicate with your audiences consistently.
+This not only helps build brand integrity but can help in the event of a mishap.
+When audiences trust you, it is easier for them to forgive a mistake than disgruntled customers who make things worse by sharing their experiences on social media.

 On the legal side, there are three main issues affecting digital marketers: